saltire/android-emoji-pidgin/README.md

-# Android emoji theme for Pidgin
+# Android emoji theme for Pidgin/Adium

-A smiley theme for Pidgin using the Android emoji symbols, taken from the Noto font at https://github.com/googlei18n/noto-emoji and resized to 25px width.
+A smiley theme for Pidgin and Adium using the Android emoji symbols, taken from the Noto font at https://github.com/googlei18n/noto-emoji and resized to 25px width.

-This theme contains 860 symbols, up to Unicode 6.1.
+This theme contains 1075 symbols, up to Unicode 8.0.

 ![Android emoji theme for Pidgin](./preview.png?raw=true)